safetycriticallab/AI_Requirements_Framework/README.md

 1. **Determine applicability** — Apply the anchor criterion (learned behavior) and supporting indicators in Section 1.2.1, use Table 1-2b to rule out non-AI systems, and record the determination via Appendix B.1 and C.1
 2. **Classify your AI system** — Safety-Critical, Mission-Critical, or Operational Support, anchored to worst-credible-consequence severity and approved per Table 1-4 (Section 1.2.2)
 3. **Define your Operational Design Domain** — Document ODD per Section 1.2.3; this feeds AI-1.0 and sub-requirement scoping
-4. **Integrate AI failure modes into your hazard analysis** — Per AI-1.9, using the Section 5.2 failure mode categories and guidance
+4. **Integrate AI failure modes into your hazard analysis** — Include the AI system in the hazard analysis conducted under your system safety process, per AI-1.9, using the Section 5.2 failure mode categories and guidance
 5. **Identify applicable requirements** — Section 2 (AI-1 through AI-10) plus any Section 3 requirements (AI-11/12/13) that apply based on system architecture and paradigm
 6. **Apply tailoring if needed** — Document rationale per Section 1.2.6
 7. **Define thresholds** — Use Section 5.1 guidance to establish project-specific values, documented and justified per Section 1.5